magarena/magarena/release/README.txt

 PalladiaMors
 ShawnieBoy

+- refactor and update the UI to allow UI text to be translated to other languages

-- multi language UI.
-You can now select your preferred language for the UI at startup or via a new setting in the preferences dialog.
-If you would like to submit a translation please see https://github.com/magarena/magarena/wiki/Translating-Magarena
+- add Portuguese UI translation, it can be selected at startup or via the preferences dialog

+- to help translate the UI, please read https://github.com/magarena/magarena/wiki/Translating-Magarena

 - include the "Magic Origins" set in formats